iTwin/itwinjs-core/docs/learning/frontend/PrimitiveTools.md

 ## Auxiliary Coordinate System

 An auxiliary coordinate system or ACS defines a working plane for a view that can differ from the global coordinate system.
 By default every view has an ACS that is aligned with the global system.
-Display of the ACS triad showing the location of ACS origin and direction of the X and Y axes is enabled by setting [ViewFlags.acs]($common).
+Display of the ACS triad showing the location of ACS origin and direction of the X and Y axes is enabled by setting [ViewFlags.acsTriad]($common).
 The drawing grid can also help visualize the working plane by using [GridOrientationType.AuxCoord]($common) and enabling [ViewFlags.grid]($common).

 ![rotated acs](./rotated-acs.png "Example showing ACS triad and aligned grid")